Andrehoi/biosim_G07_sebastian_andreas/doc/index.rst

 ====================
 The BioSim interface is the main block of the assignment.
 This runs the simulations and visualises the requested years.
-One may also save image files certain years of visualization and compile a movie of them.
+One may also save image files for certain years of the visualization and compile a movie of them.

-Initially the island simulated consists of five biomes and two species.
+Initially the island simulated consisted of five biomes and two types of animals.
 There is possible to add more biomes and types of animals to the ecosystem by creating new classes for them (see ``Animals`` and ``Geography``).
 At this point in time a third species of animal has been added, a vulture.
-This animal is a scavenger and does not affect with the behaviour of the other types of animals.
-Furthermore a biome OutOfBounds is currently in development.
+This animal is a scavenger and does not affect the behaviour of the other types of animals.
+Furthermore a biome OutOfBounds has been added.
 The purpose of this biome is to make it possible to have amphibious animals on the island.

 The part of the code that visualizes the results is based on a project called randvis(``https://github.com/yngvem/INF200-2019/tree/master/Project /SampleProjects/randvis_project``).
-The code is mostly the same however some variable names have substituted to make it easier to read.
+The code is mostly the same however some variable names have been substituted to make it easier to read.

 BioSim class
 ------------